alyssahondrade/Project1/README.md

             - Sort the dataset by the percentage value, as it is visually easier to understand and mentall sort the bar size compared to the written percentage value.
             - Annotate the percentage value over the corresponding meal type for clarity.
     - Cuisines
+        - As with meal types, repeat the process for cuisines.
+        - Using Geoapify's Geocoding API, request the latitude and longitude for the following cuisine regions as equivalents:

+             `Congo, 'Louisiana, USA', 'Caribbean', 'France', 'German', 'Greece', 'India', 'Ireland', 'Japan', 'Korea', 'Mexico', 'Spain', 'Thailand', 'Vietnam'`

+        - Append the acquired latitudes and longitudes as a new column to the binned DataFrame.
+        - Create a map visualisation given:
+            - `rating` as the bubble colour
+            - `wws_points` as the bubble sizes
+            - `CartoLight` for the tiles
     - Popularity
     - 5-Star Ratings
     - Lowest WW Smart Points